msobjdump

 • 0: The debugging function is disabled.

-• 1: Debugging is performed by using DumpTensor and printf.
+• 1: Debugging is performed through DumpTensor and printf.

-• 2: Debugging is performed by using assert.
+• 2: Debugging is performed through the assert function.

-• 4: Debugging is performed by using the timestamp dotting function.
+• 4: Debugging is performed through timestamp marking.

-• 8: Debugging is performed by using the memory overwriting detection function.
+• 8: Debugging is performed through memory overwriting detection.

 No